 Have your say

 Thank you for having your say on the new primary school in the south of Gisborne.
-The survey ran from Monday 16 - Friday 13 November 2020.
+We consulted with the community Monday 26 October - Friday 13 November 2020.

 Complete an online survey